 Strikeforce: Rockhold vs. Kennedy Preview & Predictions

-There has been little to zero attention on tomorrow nights Strikeforce event from the Rose Garden in Portland, OR.
-Sure, it’s not the sexiest line up of fights but it should provide some exciting action and answer some intriguing questions both in and outside of the cage.
-Showtime is really to blame for the lack of promotion and it’s shame because these fights are just wasting their time putting their bodies through a grueling training camp for little pay and even smaller recognition.
+There has been little to zero attention on tomorrow night’s Strikeforce event from the Rose Garden in Portland, OR.
+Sure, it’s not the sexiest lineup of fights, but it should provide some exciting action and answer some intriguing questions both in and outside of the cage.
+Showtime is really to blame for the lack of promotion, and it’s a shame because these fights are just wasting their time putting their bodies through a grueling training camp for little pay and even smaller recognition.

-Robbie Lawler (19-8) vs. Lorenz Larkin (12-0): Lawler has a difficult time with technical fighters.
-Larkin often deviates from his technical prowess and in that, Lawler, the veteran, will find his opening to catch Larkin on the jaw.
+Robbie Lawler (19-8) vs. Lorenz Larkin (12-0): Lawler has difficulty with technical fighters.
+Larkin often deviates from his technical prowess, and Lawler, the veteran, will find his opening to catch Larkin on the jaw.

 Prediction: Robbie Lawler via 3rd Round TKO

-Roger Gracie (4-10) vs. Keith Jardine (17-10-2): A dedicated Roger Gracie is a dangerous Roger Gracie but his striking is non existent.
-Jardine will use his very unorthodox striking to eek out an ugly decision.
+Roger Gracie (4-10) vs. Keith Jardine (17-10-2): A dedicated Roger Gracie is a dangerous Roger Gracie, but his striking is nonexistent.
+Jardine will use his very unorthodox striking to eke out an ugly decision.

 Prediction: Keith Jardine via decision